zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

 1. Distributed users identity configuration

-The users identity mappings are defined as distributed user identity filters, which are maintained by the System Authorization Facility (SAF) / External Security Manager (ESM).
+The users' identity mappings are defined as distributed user identity filters, which are maintained by the System Authorization Facility (SAF) / External Security Manager (ESM).
 A distributed identity consists of two parts: a distributed identity name, and a trusted registry which governs that identity.
 API ML provides a Zowe CLI plugin to help administrators to generate a JCL for creating the mapping filter specific for the ESM installed on the target mainframe system.